andrewdyer/react-bootstrap-box/README.md

 ![React + Bootstrap Box](https://raw.githubusercontent.com/andrewdyer/andrewdyer/refs/heads/main/assets/images/covers/react-bootstrap-box.png)

-# React + Bootstrap Box
+# 📦 React + Bootstrap Box

-A versatile React component designed to apply Bootstrap utility classnames based on provided props.
+A versatile [React](https://react.dev/) component designed to apply [Bootstrap](https://getbootstrap.com/) utility classnames based on provided props.

-## License
+## 📄 License

 Licensed under MIT.
 Totally free for private or commercial projects.

+## ✨ Introduction

+The **React + Bootstrap Box** component simplifies applying Bootstrap utility classes in React.
+With an intuitive prop-driven API, it enables you to quickly and efficiently manage styles like borders, spacing, flexbox, typography, and more - all without manually writing classnames.

-## Getting Started
+## 🚀 Getting Started

 To install this package use npm: